A Priori Error Estimation of Physics-Informed Neural Networks Solving Allen--Cahn and Cahn--Hilliard Equations: Physics Informed Neural Networks for Approximating the Allen--Cahn Equation

 Here, the weights for the loss terms, namely $\gamma_{int}, \gamma_{sb}, \gamma_{tb}$, are set to $1, 1, 100$, respectively.
 To obtain point-wise weights, the residuals-RAE weighting scheme is employed.
 When considering the influence from nearby points during training, the number of k-nearest points is set to 50 for interior points.
 The input layer of the PINN structure consists of 3 neurons.
-For solving the PDEs, a neural network with a depth of 2 and a width of 128 is utilized, which is the same as the one used for solving the 1D Allen--Cahn equation.
-In addition, we sample a total of $25,600$ points from the interior domain, $512$ points from the boundary, and $1,024$ points from the initial conditions to train the network.
-The training process consists of $100,000$ ADAM iterations, with an initial learning rate of $0.001$.
-To ensure the stability of training for this complex problem, we also incorporate exponential learning rate decay, with a decay rate of $0.9$ applied after every $5,000$ training iterations.
+For solving the PDEs, a neural network with a depth of 2 and a width of 128 is utilized, { mirroring the configuration used in the 1D experiments.} In addition, we sample a total of $25,600$ points from the interior domain, $512$ points from the boundary, and $1,024$ points from the initial conditions to train the network.
+The training process consists of $100,000$ ADAM iterations, with an initial learning rate of $0.001$, { incorporating an exponential decay rate of $0.9$ every $5,000$ iterations to ensure stability.
+Crucially, consistent with the 1D experiments, the baseline methods in this 2D case were strictly implemented using the same unified hyperparameter settings (e.g., specific mask learning rates for SA-PINNs) as detailed in Table \ref{tab:hyperparameters_detailed} (see Appendix \ref{sec:Detailed Experimental Settings}), ensuring a rigorous and fair comparison.}

 To assess the accuracy of the PINN method, we also present the evolution of the function $u(x,y,t)$ over time by visualizing snapshots at t = 0, 2.5, and 5 for the 2D Allen--Cahn equations (see Fig. \ref{fig::2dac_difft}).
 The residuals-RAE PINN successfully captures the solution and shows a close match with the reference solution obtained from the spectral method in the Chebfun package.
 It is worth noting that the accurate characterization of the weights is crucial for the PINN algorithm to produce an accurate approximation.